POW! THE CLUB KIDS! GET A TASTE KISS OF A SWEET-UNDERGROUND BUZZ RIGHT FROM DOWNTOWN NYC. OUR MINT POWER BABE CRUSH IS EXPOSED!

 CHEEKY MAA: – The atmosphere is beautiful, everyone comes in such individual looks (freaky or not) and there are so many delightful personalities.

-” It’s a place where you can feel free to dance to the music with no judgement.
+” It’s a place where you can feel free to dance to the music with no judgment.
 This party has become a second home to me and many others.”

 DT500ZINE: – Did you find yourself?

 CHEEKY MAA: – I had social anxiety for everyone.
-Coming there has helped me to come out of my shell and be more open and expressive.
+Coming here has helped me to go out of my shell and be more open and expressive.

 DT 500 ZINE: – What kind of music do you listen to?

-DT 500 ZINE: – What music did you grow up with?
+DT 500 ZINE: – What about the tunes you did grow up with?

-CHEEKY MAA: – I grew up to my dad playing a lot of the Greateful Dead, classic rock, jazz, blues and classical.
+CHEEKY MAA: – I grew up with my dad playing a lot of the Grateful Dead, classic rock, jazz, blues and classical.
 My mom played more of the current songs from pop culture.

 ” Good or bad, I always try to find a positive outcome and use it to learn and create something new.”